2023 Charlotte FC season: Matches

+MLS Cup Playoffs

 U.S. Open Cup

 Charlotte FC will enter the 2023 edition of the U.S. Open Cup in the third round.

 Leagues Cup

 Charlotte FC will make their debut in the Leagues Cup.
 On January 20, the groups for the tournament were determined with Charlotte drawn into Group South 4.
 This group also contains FC Dallas and Necaxa.